seanox/aspect-js/manual/markup.md

 `true`, `not true`, `text`, `undefined/void`.

 #### true
 The validation was successful.
-No error is displayed and the default action of the browser is used.
+No error is shown and the default action of the browser is used.
 If possible the value is synchronized with the model.

 #### not true and not undefined/void
 The validation failed and an error is shown.
 The return value indicates that the